Information for members

 These are displayed in the Lodge and the Chapel Dining Hall.

 SCR members can book into formal hall events online using the intranet: https://internal.mansfield.ox.ac.uk/.
 Once logged in select ‘Formal Hall Bookings’ and follow the on screen directions.
 If you do not have access the internet then you can book in by phoning the catering department.
+Note that some internet browsers do not work well with the Internal Booking system – Google Chrome does tend to work best if you have difficulties.

 In order for new SCR members without a current University card to access the intranet they first need to complete a registration form that they can obtain from the College Office.
 Once completed and returned the form is sent to the Card Office and a University card is issued.
 When the new card is returned to the College Office, it will create a record in the College Database and this will allow the SCR member to access the intranet.
 New SCR members who already hold a University card can inform the College Office of the card number in order to be given access to the intranet.

 Lunch: no requirement to book.
 SCR members must tick their name on the sheet provided in Hall, and also indicate if they have guests and who will pay for these meals.
+Note that College Guests are those with whom you are doing College related work.
+All other guests must be ticked as Personal Guests.

 Meals and tables are prepared only for those members who book.

-Bookings for all meals is required during vacations and may be made on the lists in the Porters Lodge and the Dining Hall or by telephone to the Porter’s Lodge.
+Bookings for all meals is required during vacations and may be made on the lists in the Porters Lodge and the Chapel Hall or by telephone to the Porter’s Lodge.
 Bookings must be made before 10am for meals taken that day.

 Meals and tables are prepared only for those members who book in.